noman318/movie-flix/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-## Features

-- Browse a collection of movies
-- Search for movies by title
-- Responsive design for various screen sizes

-## Technologies Used

-- React
-- Vanilla CSS for styling
-- Redux Toolkit (RTK) for state management
-- RTK Query for efficient API data fetching and caching

 ## Learn More